anup-a/svg.shapes/README.md

 ## SVG · Shapes

-SVG Shapes is tiny tool that offers a extensive collection of 100+ common SVG shapes and with colors and gradients customizations.
+SVG Shapes is a tiny tool that offers an extensive collection of 100+ common SVG shapes and with colors and gradients customizations.

-- 📦 Copy with resuse <b>without any attribution.</b>
+- 📦 Copy with reuse <b>without any attribution.</b>

 - 🌈 Magic like gradient fill on SVGs